aws-samples/aws-eda-workshops/workshops/eda-workshop-lsf/docs/deploy-environment.md

 ### Step 5.
 Test the Deployment

+1. Log into the login server using the IP address provided in the **Outputs** tab for the stack.

+1. Run the `lsid` command to verify that LSF installed properly and is running.

 ### Step 6.
 Run workload

 Move on to the [next tutorial](run-workload.md) to run logic simulations in your new elastic LSF cluster in the AWS cloud.